Mahane Yehuda market — where the locals shop

 7. Dried fruits and nuts are also very common in Middle Eastern cuisine.

 8. Halva you tried halva before?
-This popular dessert is made from ground sesame, and also comes in many different flavours.
+This popular dessert is made from ground sesame, and also comes in many different flavors.

 9. Artisan breads on offer including the very popular rye bread.

-10. Colourful and sweet dried apricots and prunes.
+10. Colorful and sweet dried apricots and prunes.

 11. A photo of the mouthwatering Rugelach.
 It’s halfway between a bread and a cake and also filled with cinnamon, sugar and chocolate chips.
 Take my word: take 2.

 12. Israel has very good olive oil given the climate and sprawling olive branches.
 Vendors are happy to give you sample of the olive oil, so don’t be shy to ask.

 13. You can find spices galore at the Shuk — great for flavoring meals as well as tea.

 14. As tempting as it may seem, you probably wouldn’t feel so light if you ate all these bread rolls!

 15. Israel: the land of olive oil and olives.